ignisf/sbm69/README.md

 # sbm69

-This project provides a library and a CLI to export blood pressure measurements as CSV from Hans Dinslage GmbH/Silvercrest SBM69 Bluetooth Blood Pressure Monitor devices.
+This project provides a library and a CLI to export blood pressure measurements from SilverCrest® SBM69 Bluetooth Blood Pressure Monitor devices.

 ## Installation